 to conduct a flight load, vibration, and thermal survey of a Boeing S-100 autonomous rotorcraft

-using a suite of LORD MicroStrain wireless sensors and inertial devices.
+using a suite of MicroStrain wireless sensors and inertial devices.
 This program

 represents a technology breakthrough wherein an autonomous rotorcraft flight test program